CurveDocs/curve-docs/docs/factory/overview.md

 ## **Implementations**
+Pool, gauge, or LP token contracts are **created according to their implementation contracts set within the Factory**.

 Technical documentation was done separately for each factory, as they partially vary from each other.
 Please refer to the corresponding section.

 !!!warning